Stocks Climb As Investors Await US Inflation Data - UrduPoint

 A stronger economy can give the Fed more room to raise rates.

-Wall Street was mixed in morning trade, with the Dow and S&P 500 rising while the tech-rich Nasdaq fell.
+Wall Street was mixed approaching midday, with the Dow rising, the S&P 500 flat and the tech-rich Nasdaq down.

-European markets were up in afternoon deals, with the Paris CAC 40 reaching a record high at 7,403.67 points in a sign that investors are in a buying mood again following last month's scare over the banking sector.
+European markets closed higher, with the Paris CAC 40 reaching a record 7,403.67 points before paring down some gains, in a sign that investors are in a buying mood again following last month's scare over the global banking sector.

 Asian indices finished mostly higher.